single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### 4.d Define the loading function

-We will now deifne the [loading function](single-spa-config.md#loading-function) for Home in single-spa.config.js.
-It is important to note that you do not have to use a loading function and instead can simply pass in an _application config object_ (the lifecycle functions we built in [Step 4.b](starting-from-scratch.md#b-application-lifecycles)) directly to the `registerApplication` function.
-However, we'd like to encourage best practices; so we will leverage [code splitting](https://webpack.js.org/guides/code-splitting/) using Webpack to easily lazy-load registered applications on-demand.
-Think about your project's build when deciding which route to take.
+We will now define the [loading function](single-spa-config.md#loading-function) for __home__ in *single-spa.config.js*.

+One way of doing this is by simply passing in an _application config object_ (the `reactLifecycles` functions we built in [Step 4.b](starting-from-scratch.md#b-application-lifecycles) are an example of this) directly to the `registerApplication` function.

+However, to encourage best practices, we will leverage [code splitting](https://webpack.js.org/guides/code-splitting/) using Webpack to easily lazy-load registered applications on-demand.
+Think about your project's needs when deciding which route to take.

+<p class="filename">single-spa.config.js</p>

 ```js {7}
 import {registerApplication, start} from 'single-spa'